Blogs, e-mail listservs, and similar "Web 2.0" tools help you stay in touch with the latest developments in your field.

 The three floors of the library are accessible by elevator.
 Parking spaces reserved for patrons with state handicapped parking permits is located in the Library Lot, near the sidewalk connecting the Library and the Main Academic Center.
 A ramp and power-operated doors on the right side of the the front entrance of the Library assist mobility-impaired patrons.
 The restrooms on all floors of the library are handicapped-accessible.
 Telephone the Library Circulation Desk (203-371-7702) for additional information about your specific mobility and access concerns.

-Three desktop computers (Windows PCs) are available for public use on a first-come, first-served basis.
-These public computers provide Internet access, including the library's electronic resources, and Microsoft Office tools (Word, Excel, Powerpoint, etc.).
+Desktop computers (Windows PCs and Apple iMacs) are available for public use on a first-come, first-served basis.
+These computers provide Internet access, including the library's electronic resources, and Microsoft Office tools (Word, Excel, Powerpoint, etc.).
 Work cannot be saved on the public computer hard drives, however.
 You may e-mail your work to yourself (without formating) or you may use a personal flash drive to save your work.
 Documents may be printed (B&W) from the public computers (10 cents per page) and photocopied (B&W) (10 cents per page), paid in cash.
 If your SHU card has money deposited in the printing account, you may use your card print or copy (6 cents per page) in B&W or color using the LIB-STU printer.
 Documents may be scanned and e-mailed or saved to your flash drive at no charge.